KevinMarquette/kevinmarquette.github.io/_draft/building a module.md

 ## appveyor.yml

 This is used for automated builds.
 Again, this is something that I want to implement.
-The RamblingCookieMonster already has a Guide up talking about how he set it up in [Fun with Github, Pester, and AppVeyor](http://ramblingcookiemonster.github.io/GitHub-Pester-AppVeyor/).
+The Warren already has a Guide up talking about how he set it up in [Fun with Github, Pester, and AppVeyor](http://ramblingcookiemonster.github.io/GitHub-Pester-AppVeyor/).

 I went over to [AppVeyor.com](https://ci.appveyor.com) and created an account.
 In almost no effort, I had it looking at my projects on GitHub.
 I created a new project in AppVeyor and selected the GraphViz project of mine.
 Just like that, I have a build system ready to build my module and I have not even checked anything in yet.